Cycling in Melbourne: Public transport

+Bicycle racks on two metropolitan and two regional bus routes commenced April 2016.
+As of November 2017, the results from the trial have not been published but the trial has continued.

 Bicycle share programs

 Between 2010 and 2019 the government ran the Melbourne Bike Share program, the first public bicycle sharing system in Australia.
 On completion the system consisted of 53 docking stations with 676 bikes situated around the Melbourne CBD.
 The total cost was estimated at $5.5 million over four years.
 The system was operated by the Royal Automobile Club of Victoria and the US firm Alta Bicycle Share, which runs bicycle share systems in four North American cities.
 In 2019, the Melbourne bike share program was scrapped by the Victorian State Government due to low usage, with an average of one ride per day towards the end of the program.
 Some claimed this was due to the state's mandatory helmet laws.

 Currently Melbourne does not have a docked bicycle share program, but does have dockless electric bike and electric scooter share programs in inner-Melbourne run by private companies Lime and Neuron.
 The e-bikes and e-scooters can use bike lanes, are speed-restricted and can only operate within the City of Melbourne, City of Port Philip and City of Yarra local government areas.